IllinoisLegalAidOnline/ilao-documentation/docs/source/next_steps_content_type.rst

 * A caseworker marks the step complete in LegalServer and subscribes the user to messages
 * A different step is marked complete AND an appropriate reply to that step was received that scheduled this step to send.

+.. warning:: The image below is a mockup; technical requirements may have changed.

 .. image:: ../assets/next-steps-mockup.png

 For example, in the above example, the step "Submit your SNAP application" will be triggered: